 Detroit Lakes, MN

-Tours of Hamden Slough National Wildlife Refuge and Tamarac National Wildlife Refuge are part of this annual festival.
+This year’s festival will feature a mix of virtual and on-site activities, including self-guided tours.
+In past years, tours of Hamden Slough National Wildlife Refuge and Tamarac National Wildlife Refuge have been part of the festival.

 Down East Spring Birding Festival

 May 28-31, 2021